jeetsh4h/Mario-SJ/README.md

 -   Important thing to do for tilemapping: tick pre-released packages in advanced project settings -> go to all packages and navigate to 2D tilemap extras and unlock it. now you have more options when creating tilemaps from 2D empty objects.
+-   We can create new Tilemap GameObjects so that the interaction between player and objects are different, for example, non interactable and interactable objects can be 2 different objects - one having rigidbody2d and one not.

 Scripting tiles:
 -   Although it might be a slow process, we are creating different tilemaps so that we can deal with the